pouchdb/pouchdb-server/README.md

 ### PouchDB defaults

+**Warning: this feature will be added in PouchDB 3.0.0.
+Use the PouchDB master branch if you can't wait.**

 When you use your own PouchDB code in tandem with express-pouchdb, the `PouchDB.defaults()` API can be very convenient for specifying some default settings for how PouchDB databases are created.

 For instance, if you want to use an in-memory [MemDOWN](https://github.com/rvagg/memdown)-backed pouch, you can simply do: